klimbeta/klimbeta/docs/development/About.md

 - P
 ### ♻ Inspired as a Setter

+#### 🔷 Setting Inspired DifficultyScore
 - RICscale from My Keys to Routesetting.
+- Prioritize Complexity over Intensity.
+    - Spurred on by the feedback from a former setter "The routes are less cryptic than before", which I took to mean that the route were lacking complexity.
+    - Didn't like CrimpGrip

+#### 🔷 BetaWall Inspired by Setting a SprayWall
 - Backfill Wall is BetaWall.
 - Volume Construction
 - Top Rope
 - Boulders
-- Prioritize Complexity over Intensity.
-    - Spurred on by the feedback from a former setter "The routes are less cryptic than before", which I took to mean that the route were lacking complexity.
-    - Didn't like CrimpGrip
-- Routesetting Clinic
+#### 🔷 Beta System Inspired by Routesetting Clinic

+While at Coyote Rock Gym I was able to help run a Routesetting Clinic, then a year later I convinced the owners to allow members to try routesetting under my supervision.

+- Lack of Guidance on how to develop as a Routesetter
-    - Lack of Guide
+- Lack of reference material Inspired the creation of [Reference Section](/reference/ReferenceOverview)
-    - Movement Library
+    - Movement Library exists.
+    - Only basic glossaries of setting terminology exists.

 BetaRoute was inspired by all the time spent thinking about all the alternatives to a route which is being set.
 Trying to BreakBeta is a form of BetaRoute Competition.